The evolution of NZAOC ammunition responsibilities 1939-1945

 1940-41

-As the New Zealand Army moved from a peacetime to a wartime footing, Ammunition responsibilities were split between the Assistant Quarter Master General (2) (AQMS(2)) and Assistant Quarter Master General (5) (AQMS (5)).[10]
+As the New Zealand Army transitioned from peacetime to wartime footing, responsibilities for Ammunition were divided between the Assistant Quartermaster General (2) (AQMG(2)) and Assistant Quartermaster General (5) (AQMG(5)).[10]

-• With Lieutenant Colonel T.J King, Director of Ordnance Services (DOS), transferred to the 2nd New Zealand Expeditionary Force (NZEF), under the auspices of the AQMS(2), the position of DOS was parked for the duration of the war, and the responsibilities of the DOS divided as follows;
+Lieutenant Colonel T.J.
+King, Director of Ordnance Services (DOS), was transferred to the 2nd New Zealand Expeditionary Force (NZEF).
+Consequently, the position of DOS remained vacant for the duration of the war, and his responsibilities were redistributed as follows:

-• Ordnance Mechanical Engineer (OEM) assumed responsibility for Ordnance Workshops.
+• The Ordnance Mechanical Engineer (OEM) assumed responsibility for Ordnance Workshops.

-• The Inspecting Ordnance Officer and the Proof Officer SAA came under the responsibility of the Chief Munitions Officer as the Army Inspection Department, with the technical responsibility for the management and inspection of ammunition.
+• The Inspecting Ordnance Officer and the Proof Officer SAA were placed under the Chief Munitions Officer within the Army Inspection Department.
+They were tasked with the technical management and inspection of ammunition.

 • The AQMS(5) was responsible for the Army Headquarters Gun Ammunition and Equipment Section.